olivierhagolle/Sentinel-download/README.md

 `python  Sentinel_download.py --latmin 43 --latmax 46 --lonmin -1 --lonmax 2 -a apihub.txt   -n -s S1A*SLC`

 - for other examples see Sentinel-2 examples

+#### authentification
+The scihub site accepts the "guest" account and "guest" password, as provided in the `apihub.txt` file.
+But only two downloads at the same time are allowed worldwide on the same account.
+So do not forget to enter your own account and password in the password file provided in the -a option.